What are the insurance laws in New Hampshire?

-In the state of New Hampshire, drivers must carry a certain amount of insurance to legally be on the road, or show independent proof of their financial responsibility.
+In the state of New Hampshire, most drivers are not required to carry insurance.
 For those purchasing auto insurance, the minimum requirements are as follows in New Hampshire:

 - $25,000 per person injured in an accident

 - $50,000 per accident if more than one person is injured

 What should I do if an uninsured driver hit my car?